elemenohq/docs/source/index.html.md

 }
 ```

-The Long Text field is a multi-line text field that supports Markdown formatting.
+The Markdown field is a multi-line text area that supports Markdown formatting.

 ### Validations